grouparoo/app-example-dbt/README.md

 # dbt app example

 This project shows and example how to integrate a [dbt](https://www.getdbt.com/) and a [Grouparoo](https://www.grouparoo.com/) project.
 The dbt models transform the data and the Grouparoo config syncs the result to a destination.
+Please note that this project is configured using dbt 1.0.0.

 ![dbt and Grouparoo workflow](https://www.grouparoo.com/_next/image?url=%2Fposts%2Fdbt-and-grouparoo%2Fworkflow.png&w=640&q=25)

-Get more details in the [blog post](https://www.grouparoo.com/blog/dbt-and-grouparoo).
+Get more details in our [blog post](https://www.grouparoo.com/blog/dbt-and-grouparoo) about our dbt integration or this post on how to [use App Refresh to run Grouparoo with dbt](https://www.grouparoo.com/blog/app-refresh-grouparoo-and-dbt).

 ## Setup